ningzhangcee/ningzhangcee.github.io/_pages/cv.md

 * An approach to construct activation function in deep learning.
 4th International Conference on Information Technology in Geo-Engineering, 04-August-2022, Singapore.

 **Editorship and awards**
+* First Prize of Guangdong Civil Engineering and Architecture Society Science and Technology Award, "Research and application of key intelligent technologies for shield tunneling in composite strata", No. 2024-1-X17-D, 2024
 * Early Career Board Member, Smart Construction and Sustainable Cities, 2023
 * Member of Chinese Subsociety for Intelligent Monitoring in Geoengineering, 2020-2024
 * “2020 China Excellent Patent Award” by China National Intellectual Property Administration, 2021, Chinese Patent No. ZL.201610805301.0.